MaxAFriedrich/ansible-roles/auto-update/README.md

 # auto-update

-This role will install and configure the `unattended-upgrades` package on Debian-based systems.
+Installs and configures unattended upgrades on Debian-based systems.

+Usage

+- hosts: all
+  roles:
+    - auto-update